-- (a) an explosive gas is present in the atmosphere in a quantity that requires special precautions to be taken for the construction, installation and use of plant; or

-- (b) a combustible dust is present, or could reasonably be expected to be present, in the atmosphere in a quantity that requires special precautions to be taken for the construction, installation and use of plant.
+- (a) an explosive gas is present in the atmosphere in a quantity that requires special precautions to be taken for the construction, installation and use of plant; or - (b) a combustible dust is present, or could reasonably be expected to be present, in the atmosphere in a quantity that requires special precautions to be taken for the construction, installation and use of plant.

-- hazardous chemical means a substance, mixture or article that satisfies the criteria for a hazard class in the GHS (including a classification referred to in Schedule 6), but does not include a substance, mixture or article that satisfies the criteria solely for one of the following hazard classes:
+hazardous chemical means a substance, mixture or article that satisfies the criteria for any one or more hazard classes in the GHS (including a classification referred to in Schedule 6), unless the only hazard class or classes for which the substance, mixture or article satisfies the criteria are any one or more of the following:

 - (a) acute toxicity-oral-category 5;

 - (b) acute toxicity-dermal-category 5;

 - (c) acute toxicity-inhalation-category 5;

 - (d) skin corrosion/irritation-category 3;

-- (e) serious eye damage/eye irritation-category 2B;

-- (f) aspiration hazard-category 2;
+- (e) aspiration hazard-category 2;

-- (g) flammable gas-category 2;
+- (f) flammable gas-category 2;

-- (h) acute hazard to the aquatic environment-category 1, 2 or 3;
+- (g) acute hazard to the aquatic environment-category 1, 2 or 3;

-- (i) chronic hazard to the aquatic environment-category 1, 2, 3 or 4;
+- (h) chronic hazard to the aquatic environment-category 1,2, 3 or 4;

-- (j) hazardous to the ozone layer.
+- (i) hazardous to the ozone layer.